Annual OSD Records and Information Management Training: A complete walkthrough

 Q: Who should receive OSD training?

 A: All employees who have access to or handle OSDs should receive training.
-This may include administrative staff, IT personnel, managers, and other relevant employees.
+This may include administrative staff, IT personnel, managers, and other relevant employees And it works..

 Q: What is the role of management in ensuring OSD compliance?

-A: Management plays a crucial role in setting the tone, creating a culture of compliance, providing resources for training, and enforcing policies.
-They should lead by example and ensure that all employees understand the importance of OSD management.
+A: Management makes a real difference in setting the tone, creating a culture of compliance, providing resources for training, and enforcing policies.
+They should lead by example and make sure all employees understand the importance of OSD management.

 Q: How can we measure the effectiveness of our OSD training program?